DANNYDEE93/Deployment-8v2/README.md

 In application, infrastructure consisted of

-- 1 cluster which hosted all the containers
+- 1 cluster that hosted all the containers
 - 2 containers for the front end on public subnets, one in each AZ
 - 1 container for the back end on the private subnet